Saving Energy With the Nest App on Android: A Hands-On Guide

 Tips we picked up from daily use

 A few small moves made a real difference.
-Turn on the leaf nudges so the app rewards you for picking an energy-friendly temperature, then actually chase the leaf for a week.
-It sounds gimmicky, but it trained us to set 19 degrees instead of 21 without feeling cold.
+Turn on the leaf nudges so the app rewards you for picking an energy friendly temperature, then actually chase the leaf for a week.
+It sounds gimmicky, but it trained us to set 19 degrees instead of 21 without feeling cold, and a degree or two is where most of the saving lives.
+Once the habit sticks you can stop watching for the leaf and just keep the lower set point.

 Permissions and a few honest downsides

 To work properly the app asks for location, and it genuinely needs it.
-The Home and Away feature relies on knowing roughly where your phone is, so if you deny location you lose the automatic empty-house savings and fall back to a plain schedule.
-Notifications are the other permission worth granting, because alerts about unusual heating or a sudden temperature drop are useful rather than spammy.
+The Home and Away feature relies on knowing roughly where your phone is, so if you deny location you lose the automatic empty house savings and fall back to a plain schedule.
+On recent Android versions you will be asked to allow location all the time rather than only while the app is open, because the check has to keep running in the background.
+Notifications are the other permission worth granting, because alerts about unusual heating, a sudden temperature drop, or a possible frozen pipe warning are useful rather than spammy.
 You can review and pull back any of this later in Android Settings under the app permissions.

 Alternatives worth a look

 If you are chasing energy savings more broadly, the thermostat is only one piece.
 It pairs naturally with the wider set of utility tools on Android, and you can browse our Tools and Utilities hub for related picks, or look at dedicated battery saver apps for Android to stretch your phone while it runs all these background checks.
-For the smart-home crowd, the right combination of a learning thermostat and a couple of good companion apps usually beats any single product on its own.
+For the smart home crowd, the right combination of a learning thermostat and a couple of good companion apps usually does more than any single product on its own.
+Whichever brand you pick, the same rule holds: the savings come from stopping the heating in an empty house and trimming the schedule, not from the badge on the box.

 Do I need the old Nest app or Google Home in 2026?